Built on established formulas

 Discover Your Macros

-Get your TDEE, BMR, BMI, and the optimal breakdown of protein, carbs, and fat based on your goal: weight loss, maintenance, or muscle gain.
+Get your TDEE, BMR, BMI, and the optimal breakdown of protein, carbs, and fat for weight loss, maintenance, or muscle gain.

 Answers to the most common questions about calorie needs and metabolism

 TDEE (Total Daily Energy Expenditure) is the total number of calories your body burns in a day.
-It is calculated by multiplying your Basal Metabolic Rate (BMR) by a factor based on your physical activity level.
-Our calculator uses the Mifflin-St Jeor formula, which is considered the most accurate by the scientific community.
+It is estimated by multiplying your Basal Metabolic Rate (BMR) by a factor based on your physical activity level.
+Our TDEE calculator uses the Mifflin-St Jeor formula by default, which is widely used in clinical and nutrition practice.

 BMR (Basal Metabolic Rate) represents the calories your body burns at rest to maintain vital functions such as breathing, circulation, and body temperature.
 TDEE, on the other hand, also includes all calories burned during daily physical activities.
 TDEE is always higher than BMR and represents your actual daily calorie requirement.

-To lose weight in a healthy and sustainable way, it is recommended to create a calorie deficit of 15-20% relative to your TDEE.
-For example, if your TDEE is 2000 kcal, you should consume about 1600-1700 kcal per day.
-Avoid overly aggressive deficits, as they can slow down your metabolism and cause muscle mass loss.
+To lose weight, create a calorie deficit of 15-20% below your TDEE.
+For example, if your TDEE is 2,000 kcal, aim for about 1,600-1,700 kcal per day.
+Avoid overly aggressive deficits, as they can slow your metabolism and cause muscle loss.

 Macronutrients (protein, carbs, and fat) are calculated based on your target calories and the type of activity you do.
 For maintenance, a split of about 30% protein, 40% carbs, and 30% fat is recommended.
 For weight loss, it is preferable to increase protein to 35% and reduce carbs to 35%, keeping fat at 30%.

-Yes, the Mifflin-St Jeor formula is considered the most accurate for estimating basal metabolic rate according to the American Dietetic Association.
-It has a margin of error of 5-10% compared to indirect calorimetry.
-For even more precise results, you can enter your body fat percentage in the calculator to also activate the Katch-McArdle formula.
+The Mifflin-St Jeor formula is recognized by the Academy of Nutrition and Dietetics as one of the most reliable methods for estimating basal metabolic rate.
+It has a typical margin of error of 5-10% compared to indirect calorimetry.
+For a closer estimate, enter your body fat percentage to also activate the Katch-McArdle formula.